New Boston Historical Society

 When "About the Farm" was published by the J.R.
 Whipple Company in 1910, the illustration of the new barn for Guernseys showed a weathervane with a cow on it.
 One hundred years later, the cow had wandered off.
 (January 2015 update: A newly discovered photo from 1955 shows that the cow was actually a bull.)

-This Presbyterian church was built in the 1820s when the center of New Boston was near the top of Meetinghouse Hill Road.
-The painter was looking west along Bedford Road, past what is now Peter and Nancy Clark's house (middle left) towards the cemetery (extreme left of painting).
+The New Boston Community Church has a weathervane that looks like the other weathervanes in the village center, so we'll discuss instead the Church on the Hill, which appears in the engraving above.
+This Presbyterian church was built in 1823 when the center of New Boston was near the top of Meetinghouse Hill Road.
+The artist was looking west along Bedford Road, past what is now Peter and Nancy Clark's house (middle left) towards the cemetery (extreme left of engraving).
 To the right is the valley where the village center is today.

-community-church The church stood in what's now the empty pasture opposite the Clark's, where there is a historic marker with the story of the church.
+The church stood in what's now the empty pasture opposite the Clark's, where there is a historic marker with the story of the church.
 The Church on the Hill was struck by lightning in 1900 and burned, with the flames from this conflagration visible in Manchester, twenty miles away.

 However by this time (1900) the church was abandoned, and its parishioners had moved to what is now the Community Church in "downtown" New Boston.
 They brought with them the Paul Revere bell that once hung in the Church on the Hill.
 Perhaps they also brought the weathervane!